The Pirate (1973 film)

-The Pirate is a 1973 Hong Kong action martial arts film directed by Chang Cheh, Pao Huseh-li and Wu Ma.
+The Pirate is a 1973 Hong Kong action martial arts film directed by Chang Cheh, Pao Hsueh-li and Wu Ma.
 The film is based on the life of 19th-century pirate Cheung Po Tsai, who is portrayed by Ti Lung.

 Plot synopsis

 Pirate Cheung Po Tsai sails to a shoreline southern China disguised as a rich trader.
 There, the villagers live in poverty due to struggle against exploitation and corruption by the government.
 At the same time, Cheung attracts the attention of merchant Xiang You-lin (Tin Ching) and his sister, who are keen on killing him for a bounty offered on Cheung.
 Cheung then agrees to expedite funds to them in the form of cash and goods stolen from foreign invading colonists.
 While still on land, Cheung discovers that one of his former crew member Hua Er-dao (Fan Mei-sheng), who is an escaped convict, has captured his ship, goods and his crew.
 As Hua determines to seek vengeance on him, Cheung flees and seeks refuge in a casino.